-- 1. Install the first elbow; turn it in the required direction.
+- To insure a good draft, it is recommended, to have a length of 18 inches (457 mm) from the top of the unit to the first offset.
+Install the first elbow; turn it in the required direction.
 Secure it to the chimney according to the chimney manufacturer's instructions.
-In many cases, it is recommended to secure connections with three (3) 1⁄2" (12 mm) metal screws. - 2.
-Install the necessary chimney lengths to achieve the required offset.
+In many cases, it is recommended to secure connections with three (3) 1⁄2" (12 mm) metal screws. - Install the necessary chimney lengths to achieve the required offset.
 Lock the chimney lengths together according to the chimney manufacturer's instructions.
 In many cases, it is recommended to use three (3) 1⁄2" (12 mm) screws.
 If the offset length is made of two (2) chimney lengths or more, many chimney manufacturers may require that you use an offset or roof support halfway up the offset.
 If penetrating a wall, install a wall radiation shield supplied by the chimney manufacturer. - 3.
 Use another elbow to turn the chimney vertically.
 Secure the elbow. - 4.
 Use a plumb bob to line up the centre of the hole.
 Cut a hole for the chimney in the ceiling/floor.
 Frame this hole as described previously. - 5.
 From below, install a firestop supplied by the chimney manufacturer (see preceding figure). - 6.
 A support must be used on the first 15' section (4.6 m). - 7.
 Continue with the regular installation.